thecartercenter/nemo/docs/production-setup.md

 ### Create a Delayed Job service

-Delayed Job handles background tasks.
+Delayed Job handles background tasks, such as data exports, SMS broadcasts, response deduplication, and DB performance-related operations.

 It is best to create a `systemd` service wrapper for it so that it will start when the system is rebooted.
 (Nginx/Passenger handle starting the main web service).

 To do so: